microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ### Input Module Design

 Each input source (Motion Controllers, Hands, Gestures, Mouse, Keyboard, etc.) implement a `IInputSource` interface.
 The interface defines various events that the input sources can trigger.
-The input sources register themselves with the `InputManager`, whose role it is to forward input to the appropriate game objects.
+The input sources register themselves with the `InputManager`, whose role it is to forward input to the appropriate `GameObject`s.
 Input sources can be dynamically enabled / disabled as necessary, and new input sources can be created to support different input devices.

-The `InputManager` listens to the various events coming from the input sources, and also takes into account the current gaze and pointers.
+The `InputManager` listens to the various events coming from the input sources, and also takes into account which `GameObject` the current gaze and pointers are focused on.

-By default, input events are sent to the currently focused game object, if that object implements the appropriate interface.
-Any event sent by the `InputManager` always bubbles up from the focused GameObject, to each of its ancestors.
+By default, input events are sent to the currently focused `GameObject`, if that object implements the appropriate interface.
+Any event sent by the `InputManager` always bubbles up from the focused `GameObject`, to each of its ancestors.

 If you wish to be able to send input events to `GameObject`s that do not require gaze (such as voice commands), you will need to register the handler as a Global Listener.

-Modals input handlers can also be added to the `InputManager`.
+Modal input handlers can also be added to the `InputManager`.
 These modal handlers will take priority over the currently focused object.
 Fallback handlers can also be defined, so that the application can react to global inputs that aren't targeting a specific element.

-The `InputManager` forwards the various input sources events to the appropriate game object, using the following order:
+The `InputManager` forwards the various input sources events to the appropriate `GameObject`, using the following order:

 1. Registered Global Listeners
 2. The registered modal input handlers, in LIFO (Last-In First-Out) order of registration